Hexworks/zircon/README.md

 Before we start there are some guidelines which can help you if you are stuck:

-- If you want to build something (a `TextImage`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `*Factory` for it.
-If you want to build a `TextImage` you can use the `TextImageBuilder` to do so.
+- If you want to build something (a `TileGraphic`, a `Component` or anything which is part of the public API) it is almost sure that there is a `Builder` or a `*Factory` for it.
+If you want to build a `TileGraphic` you can use the `TileGraphicBuilder` to do so.
   Always look for a `Builder` or a `Factory` (in case of `TextColor`s for example) to create the desired object.
 Your IDE will help you with that
-- If you want to work with external files like tilesets or REXPaint files check the [resource package](https://github.com/Hexworks/zircon/tree/master/zircon.jvm/src/main/kotlin/org/codetome/zircon/api/resource).
+- If you want to work with external files like tilesets or REXPaint files check the [resource package](https://github.com/Hexworks/zircon/tree/master/zircon.jvm/src/main/kotlin/org/hexworks/zircon/api/resource).
   There are a bunch of built-in tilesets for example which you can choose from but you can also load your own.
 The rule of thumb is that if you need something external there is probably a `*Resource` for it (like the [REXPaintResource]).
 - Anything in the `api.beta` package is considered a *BETA* feature and is subject to change.